eddLai/Exoskeleton-Control-Note/mocap+emg standing and walking sim.md

 		4. [ ] (points lost issue, interpolation? sean)
 	3. EMG data input
 		1. [ ] difference between our EMG data and Gold standard
+		2. [ ] 安於data
 			1. [ ] quantize the level of fatique from EMG?
-		2. Transform the Real EMG to muscle activation
+		3. Transform the Real EMG to muscle activation
 			1. [ ] mocap opensim [SO](https://opensimconfluence.atlassian.net/wiki/spaces/OpenSim/pages/53085189/Working+with+Static+Optimization), [CMC](https://opensimconfluence.atlassian.net/wiki/spaces/OpenSim/pages/53088683/Example+-+Computed+Muscle+Control ) -> muscle activation
 			3. [ ] meaning of muscle activation in opensim and scone
 				1. [ ] read the papers
-		3. [ ] into Scone controller parameters like tension and length, possible?
+		4. [ ] into Scone controller parameters like tension and length, possible?
 2. Validation by collect a new data

 Full body, 11初過後再說